Summary: Rules for the Direction of the Mind (page 2)

 The root of all our errors lies in confusing the certain with the probable: We are warned that we must never mix a single conjecture with our judgements bearing on the truth of things

-5. It is from such confusion that controversies and disputes arise.
+5. It is from such confusion that controversies and disputes spring.

 , by which we can come to the knowledge of things without any fear of error